 Once you select the SSIS Foreach ADO.NET Schema Rowset Enumerator, two new properties appeared.

 - Connection: You have to specify the connection that will connect with the database.

 - Schema: This drop-down list has several options, such as Tables, Views, Constraints, Indexing, etc.

-Once you click on the New Connection.. button, Connection manager Editor will be opened to configure it.
-For this example, we are selecting PRASAD as server instance and we are using Windows authentication.
+Once you click on the New Connection.. button, Connection manager Editor opened to configure it.
+For this example, we are selecting PRASAD as a server instance, and we are using Windows authentication.

 Next, please select the schema that you want to loop.
 Here we are selecting Views.

 This window has one more button called Set Restrictions..
 Let me show you the properties inside this button by clicking it.

 You can use this window to restricts the data returned by the Foreach Loop.

 As you can see from the above screenshot, our information schema of Views will return three columns.
 So, let me created three variables of type string.
-Next select the variables and assign it to index 0, 1, 2 as we shown in below screenshot.
-Once you are done, Click OK to finish configuring the Foreach Loop Container.
+Next, select the variables and assign them to index 0, 1, 2.
+Once you complete, Click OK to finish configuring the Foreach Loop Container.

-Next, Drag and drop the Execute SQL Task from toolbox to Foreach loop container.
+Next, Drag and drop the Execute SQL Task from the toolbox to the Foreach loop container.
 This task will help us to insert the new values into our Empty table.

 Double click on it will open the Execute SQL Task Editor window.
-From the below screenshot you can observe that, we selected OLE DB as Connection type and selected the existing connection which is pointing to [SQL Tutorials] Database.
+Here, we selected OLE DB as the Connection type.
+And we chose the existing connection, which is pointing to [SQL Tutorials] Database.

-TIP: Please refer the OLE DB Connection manager article to understand the steps involved in creating new OLE DB Connection.
+TIP: Please refer to the OLE DB Connection manager article to understand the steps involved in creating a new OLE DB Connection.

 Next, we are writing the following Query.

 INSERT INTO [dbo].[AdventureWorksViews] (TABLE_CATALOG, TABLE_SCHEMA, TABLE_NAME) VALUES (?, ?, ?)

 Here three question marks will be replaced by three-parameter.